 On the opposite end of the spectrum, eating two Coney Island Specials (combination hot dog and loose ground beef smothered with chili, mustard, and onions) from Mark’s Midtown before your jump may leave you with some regret.
 We love the food, but reserve this for post-jump celebrations!

 So, don’t not eat (yep, we used a double negative) but don’t be extravagant.
 A measured and nutritious breakfast or lunch that doesn’t give you the unpleasant burpies is the way to go!

-While we’re on the topic, eating is important but so is hydration, especially during the summer!
+While we’re on the topic, people also wonder if you can drink before skydving.
+Eating is important but so is hydration, especially during the summer!
 By hydration, we mean drinking lots of water and not slamming down three Red Bulls prior to your jump – you won’t need your heart rate to be spiking on all that taurine – the adrenaline will handle that for you!

 If you are prone to motion sickness already, it’s especially important that you stay hydrated and it may not be a terrible idea to bring a motion sickness medicine if the slightest bit of rocking on a flat lake makes you feel a bit green.

 If you happen to be reading this blog post in the car while driving to the dropzone on an empty stomach then fear not, we’ve got you covered.
 Skydive Tecumseh sells snacks and beverages to make sure your stomach is well equipped to handle your impending adventure.
 There are also several local restaurants we love that you can pit stop at on your way to the dropzone.